Faith-Hall/nosql-challenge/README.md

 5. Some of the number values are stored as strings, when they should be stored as numbers.
   - Use `update_many` to convert `latitude` and `longitude` to decimal numbers.
   - Use `update_many` to convert `RatingValue` to integer numbers.
+## Part 3: Exploratory Analysis
+1. Which establishments have a hygiene score equal to 20?

+2. Which establishments in London have a RatingValue greater than or equal to 4?

+3. What are the top 5 establishments with a RatingValue of 5, sorted by lowest hygiene score, nearest to the new restaurant added, "Penang Flavours"?

+4. How many establishments in each Local Authority area have a hygiene score of 0?
+Sort the results from highest to lowest, and print out the top ten local authority areas.